-The nose over the tap is meant to prevent people from stepping on it, to reach the roof of the tank.
+The nose over the tap is meant to prevent people from stepping on it, to reach the roof of the cistern.
 As the roof is often used as a safe place for laundry, solar panels and dry food.
 Below: plaster the gap between the roof and the wall both outside and inside.
-Plaster the wired wall with the last layer of mortar. (layer no 5)

 A small lid within the bigger lid.
 The small lid covers the small opening to let the rainwater in.
 It is easy to open and easy to close when there is no rain.
 The bigger and heavier lid is used for opening and closing the manhole.
-Only once in a few years it is used when someone enters the tank for cleaning or repairing.
+Only once in a few years it is used when someone enters the cistern for cleaning or repairing.
 Normally the manhole must be securely closed to keep sunlight, dust and insects out.
 See page 33.

-Finishing touch: Give the tank our symbol, the year of construction (inscription), the name of the village and a number.
+Finishing touch: Give the cistern our symbol, the year of construction (inscription), the name of the village and a number.
 This is for administration and control.